gnivler/PanicSystem/README.md

 # Basic Panic System
 ModTek mod that adds a basic panic system for MechWarriors, both playable and non-playable into the game.
-Forked from mpstark's PunchinOut mod (https://github.com/Mpstark/PunchinOut).
+Forked from RealityMachina's fork of mpstark's PunchinOut mod (https://github.com/Mpstark/PunchinOut).

 ## Installation